yewstack/yew/CONTRIBUTING.md

 docker run -p 8000:80 kennethreitz/httpbin
 ```

-Before running the tests you need to set the `HTTPBIN_URL` environment variable to the url of your httpbin instance.
+Before running the tests, you need to set the `HTTPBIN_URL` environment variable to the URL of your httpbin instance.
-If you used the previous command to start the server the value should be "http://localhost:8000" (It's important that you don't add a trailing slash).
+If you used the previous command to start the server the value should be "http://localhost:8000" (You mustn't add a trailing slash).

 ```shell
 # Unix-like